cristianorwood/Cyclistic-Case-Study-/README.md

 ORDER BY ride_count DESC;
 ```

 This analysis provides insights into the popularity and usage of different stations within the cycling dataset.
 We can see that the stations close to the harbor are the most popular such as Streeter Dr & Grand Ave and DuSable Lake Shore.
-An initial hypothesis could be that most users bike during the weekends close to tourist attractions; therefore, we will need to target those areas to convert casual riders using this program as an entertainment to annual members.
+An initial hypothesis could be that most users bike during the weekends close to tourist attractions; therefore, we will need to target those areas to convert casual riders for entertainment into annual member.

 ## Conclusion